Bob Schneider (children's music)

 Bob Schneider is a Canadian singer-lyricist, best known for his children's music.
-He is best known as the lead singer of Bob Schneider and the Rainbow Kids.
+He is best known as the lead singer of Bob Schneider and the Rainbow Kids' band which also included back up vocalist Katherine Flynn.
 Schenider was a nominee for the Juno Award for Children's Album of the Year in 1982 for Listen to the Children.
-The following year, he won this Juno Award for When You Dream a Dream.
+The following year, he won the Juno Award for When You Dream a Dream.